-MagSafe power port Plug in the included 45W MagSafe Power Adapter to recharge the MacBook Air battery.
-USB (Universal Serial Bus) 2.0 ports Connect a MacBook Air SuperDrive, USB to Ethernet adapter, iPod, iPhone, iPad, mouse, keyboard, printer, disk drive, digital camera, joystick, modem, and more to your MacBook Air.
-Audio out port Connect external speakers and headphones.
+MagSafe power port Plug in the included 45W MagSafe Power Adapter to recharge the MacBook Air battery. Ŷ USB (Universal Serial Bus) 2.0 ports Connect a MacBook Air SuperDrive, USB to Ethernet adapter, iPod, iPhone, iPad, mouse, keyboard, printer, disk drive, digital camera, joystick, modem, and more to your MacBook Air.
+A Audio out port Connect external speakers and headphones.
 Built-in microphone Capture sounds with the microphone (located on the left side, next to the audio out port) or talk with friends live over broadband using the included iChat application.
 Mini DisplayPort (video out) Connect to an external display or projection system that uses a DVI, Dual-Link DVI, or VGA connector.
 You can purchase adapters for supported video formats.
+SD card slot Easily transfer photos, videos, and data to and from your MacBook Air with an SD card.